 Moving Women Forward

-In spring 2017, PennDOT Secretary Richards and First Lady Frances Wolf launched the Moving Women Forward Tour, a series of town hall-style events at institutions of higher learning across Pennsylvania, to speak directly with students and young professionals to encourage more women and minorities to pursue careers and leadership positions in transportation and government.
-To date, the Secretary has met with hundreds of leaders and students in State College, Philadelphia, Pittsburgh, Scranton, Harrisburg, and the Lehigh Valley.
+In spring 2017, then-PennDOT Secretary Richards and First Lady Frances Wolf launched the Moving Women Forward Tour, a series of town hall-style events at institutions of higher learning across Pennsylvania, to speak directly with students and young professionals to encourage more women and minorities to pursue careers and leadership positions in transportation and government.
+To date, the tour has involved hundreds of leaders and students in State College, Philadelphia, Pittsburgh, Scranton, Harrisburg, and the Lehigh Valley.

 "It is such an honor to share my experiences and have these important discussions with students and professionals statewide," Sec.
 Richards said.
 "We need to continue driving home that diverse perspectives are valued and are of critical importance, and we hope that more women and minorities will consider joining the public service and transportation fields."